 Master's degree in biostatistics, epidemiology, or related quantitative field.
 1 year related experience.

 A strong background in statistical principles and data analysis are required with knowledge of Stata, SAS, or R (proficiency with multiple statistical programs preferred).

 Demonstrated ability on significant graduate project or additional doctoral education may substitute for experience to the extent permitted by the JHU equivalency formula.

 JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
 Additional related experience may substitute for required education on the same basis.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.

-Experience with advanced methods (e.g., multiple imputation, propensity scores, geospatial analyses, etc.) manuscript and presentation preparation is desirable.
-Proficiency with multiple statistical programs is preferred.
+Experience with advanced methods (e.g., multiple imputation, propensity scores, geospatial analyses, etc.), manuscript and presentation preparation is desirable.

 Special knowledge, skills, and abilities:

 Knowledge of Stata, SAS, or R (proficiency with multiple statistical programs preferred).

 Classified Title: Biostatistician Working Title: Biostatistician Role/Level/Range: ACRP/04/MD Starting Salary Range: $51,975 - $71,497 (commensurate with experience) Employee group: Full Time Schedule: M-F 8:30 am - 5:00 pm Exempt Status: Exempt Location: 31-MD:JH at 111 Market Place Department name: 10001101-Epidemiology Personnel area: School of Public Health

 The successful candidate(s) for this position will be subject to a pre-employment background check.